Ceylon Ground Cinnamon: At A Glance

 Sri Lanka produces most of the world’s supply of Ceylon cinnamon.
 Madagascar and Seychelles also grow the spice.
 Sri Lankan Ceylon quills have four different grades based on diameter.
 The quills are broken down further into how dark they are when harvested.

-Cinnamon is a hardy plant and grows well in varied temperatures and soil conditions.
+Cinnamon is a hardy plant and grows well in different temperatures and soil conditions.
 The cinnamon tree is grown for two years, stems are then cut at ground level, called coppicing.
 A year later new shoots form and the process is repeated.

 About Burma Spice Ceylon Cinnamon